stephfrian/cse15l-lab-reports/LabReport5.md

 ```
 ## Option 2: `/pattern`

 *Description: This command searches for the next occurrence of a pattern within the file.
-For example, to search for the word "example", type /example while in less.
-To search for the next occurrence, simply press the n key. *
+For example, to search for the word "example", type /example while in less.*

 > Example 1: